-Historically the only form of treatment offered to those diagnosed with functional neurological symptoms was psychotherapy.
-Due to lack of awareness among health professionals, this is still often the only treatment offered, but more options are now becoming available and in cases proving to be more successful.
+Historically the only form of treatment offered to those diagnosed with FNDs was psychotherapy.
+Due to lack of awareness among health professionals, this is still often the only treatment offered, and most often therapists have no knowledge of FNDs.
+Different treatment options are available and in many cases proving to be more successful, such as physiotherapy for movement/motor symptoms.
 Psychotherapy may be useful for dealing with potential triggers, and may help with coping with symptoms and lifestyle changes.
-However, it can potentially be detrimental to a person’s recovery if the need for collaborative care is not considered.
+However, it can potentially be detrimental to a person’s recovery if a therapist has no knowledge of FNDs, and if the need for collaborative care is not considered.

-Antidepressants and pain medication may be prescribed to people diagnosed with functional neurological symptoms.
+Antidepressants and pain medication may be prescribed to people diagnosed with FNDs.
 Whilst they are offered to help relieve symptoms, it is imperative that the administration is managed long term by a medical professional.
 Also consider:

-- Taking antidepressants does not automatically mean your doctor thinks you are emotionally distressed as this type of medication can be used for multiple different symptoms.
+- Taking antidepressants does not automatically mean your doctor thinks you are emotionally distressed as this type of medication can be used for multiple different symptoms and reasons.

-- Medication can take a few days/weeks to have an effect and most are initially administered by raising the dose slowly over a period of a few days.
+- Medication can take a few days/weeks to have an effect and most are initially administered by raising the dose slowly over a period of time.

-- Be aware of potential side effects, especially when you first start taking a medication, and speak to a doctor if you have any concerns/questions.
+- Be aware of the medication’s potential side effects, especially when you first start taking it, and speak to a doctor if you have any concerns/questions.

-- If you are on medication but still having symptoms, it may not be working or your dosage may need increasing.
+- If you are on medication but still having symptoms, it may not be working or your dosage may not be suitable.
 If the medication is not working for you, discuss with your doctor what other options are available.

 - NEVER stop taking any medication without consulting your doctor first as most require you to reduce the dosage over time to avoid withdrawal side effects.